Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/05-Advanced-MongoDB-IRL/README.md

     module.exports = router;
     ```

 1. **Test all your routes** and ensure they work as expected.
-After break, you'll be plugging in the required code to ensure your API can persist data!
+Use an application like [Postman](https://www.getpostman.com/apps) to test `GET`, `POST`', `PUT`, `DELETE`, and other RESTful routes that you implemented in Step 5. _NOTE: after break, you'll be plugging in the required code to ensure your API can persist data!_
 1. **Add, commit, and push your code to GitHub** before break.

 ## BREAK (10 Minutes)